alexataidedesktop-code/Claude-Agents/README.md

 4. Optionally add reference files (style guides, examples, datasets) to the project's knowledge
 5. Start any chat inside that project — Claude will adopt the persona automatically

+#### Multi-agent project (all personas on tap)

+Alternatively, create one project, upload `claude-agents.json` to its knowledge, and use custom instructions that let you invoke any agent by ID (e.g. `/deep_research`, `/study_strategist`).
+This trades a little persona crispness for the convenience of switching specialists mid-conversation.
+See the project's custom instructions template in the repo discussions or generate one with the Claude Agent Hub.

 ### Option B — One-off paste

 For occasional use, paste the `systemPrompt` as the very first message of a new chat.
 The persona will hold for the rest of that conversation but won't carry over to new chats.